Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Global Duality

 is commutative.
 As the trace map in Grothendieck duality is defined via cup products, this formally implies that the diagram

-is commutative, where the right vertical arrow is the almost isomorphism coming from the adjunction $(\bf{R}f_*, f^!)$ in the almost world \cite[Theorem 5.5.5]{Z3}.
-Now we note that the top horizontal arrow is an almost isomorphism by Theorem~\ref{thm:local-duality}, and the left horizontal map is an almost isomorphism for tautological reasons.
-This implies that $D_X$ is almost isormorphism. \end{proof}
+is commutative, where the right vertical arrow is the almost isomorphism coming from the almost version of Grothendieck Duality (use \cite[Lemma 5.5.6]{Z3} for $f=\mf_0\colon \X_0 \to \Spec \O_C/p$).
+Now we note that the top horizontal arrow is an almost isomorphism by Theorem~\ref{thm:local-duality}, and the left vertical map is an almost isomorphism for tautological reasons.
+This implies that $D_X$ is an almost isormorphism. \end{proof}